Impact Travel Portfolio

 Montana's Rocky Mountain Front is one of the most ecologically significant landscapes in North America — the dramatic meeting point of the Great Plains and the Rockies, grizzly bear country, and part of the larger Crown of the Continent ecosystem.
 Steeped in Blackfeet cultural heritage, it is both a working conservation landscape and one of the most viscerally powerful places a donor can experience.

 A small group of a conservation organization's most significant donors traveled to this remote landscape for an intimate, all-inclusive principal gift experience.
 Staying on private conservation land, guests moved through the backcountry by foot and horseback, engaged with the organization's on-the-ground conservation work, and heard directly from field staff each evening.
-Amanda Popp served as on-the-ground trip leader, embedded as an extension of the development team throughout.
+Amanda Popp served as on-the-ground trip leader, supporting the development team and managing logistics throughout.

 HIGHLIGHTS